Coffeegerm/im-reading-here/README.md

 ## Architecture

-This is a monorepo containing:
+This is a monorepo containing

 ### Apps